 Role in the Center

-As a graduate assistant in the Center, Erin assists in the administration of the Certificate in University Teaching Skills (CUTS) program.
+As a graduate assistant in the Center, Erin assists in the administration of the Certificate in University Teaching Skills program.
 She also conducts research on teaching and learning topics; consults with graduate students about teaching; and assists Center staff with design, implementation, and assessment of programs.

 Areas of Expertise

-- Administration of the CUTS program
+- Administration of the Certificate Program

 - Organize and facilitate orientation sessions for the Center and for new teaching assistants